 We encourage our baby to be herself when we quietly observe and are responsive during her playtime, rather than directive.
 This sounds easier than it is.
 Resisting the urge to point our baby to an object she may not have noticed yet, or teach her how a particular toy works can be an interesting and rewarding challenge.

-Infant specialist Magda Gerber guided parents to allow a child to be the writer, director and lead actor when she plays.
+Infant specialist Magda Gerber guided parents to allow children to be the writer, director and lead actor when they play.
 Parents are best designated set designers, responsible for creating a baby’s play space, and then asked to take a seat on the floor in the front row.
 Relinquishing any parental agenda sends our baby a powerful message of trust and acceptance, “Whatever you choose to do when you play is interesting to me.
 It’s ‘enough’,” rather than, “Don’t do what you feel like doing, do this.”

 Acknowledgements, rather than praise or rewards.